im-caelli/df-ao3/README.md

 ### UserScript Managers

-You can also add it viia your favourite user script manager like TamperMonkey or GreaseMonkey
+You can also add it via your favourite user script manager like TamperMonkey or GreaseMonkey